 At the Nacol Law Firm PC, we represent parents trying to enforce these laws; cases where we try to persuade courts to apply the specific, narrow exceptions to these general rules in order to have custody cases heard in the most convenient forum in which the most evidence is available; cases where the child’s home state or other basic questions need to be clarified; and cases where parents have been falsely accused of violating these laws.

-For more information on divorce and family law issues in Texas, from Dallas Divorce Attorney Mark Nacol, visit our blog or contact us today at (972) 690-3333.
+For more information on divorce and family law issues in Texas, from Dallas Divorce Attorneys, Mark Nacol and Julian Nacol, visit our blog or contact us today at (972) 690-3333.